j2store/userguide/australia_post_shipping_plugin.md

 ##### Geozone
 If you have limitations in applying this shipping method, you can select the areas that are eligible, by selecting the corresponding geozone here.

+##### Debug
+If you enable this option, a log file will be maintained for error debugging.
+This debug file will be stored in cache folder.